mischegoss/temp-tools/src/pages/announcement-support-portal.md

 # Change to Our Support Portal – September 19

-Resolve Support will be moving to a **new support ticketing system**.
+Resolve Support has moved to a **new support ticketing system**.

-The migration will take place on **Thursday, September 18**, during which there may be brief periods when the current support portal is unavailable.
-All support will begin in the new portal starting **Friday, September 19**.
+All support will now take place in the new portal starting **Friday, September 19**.

 ## What this means for you: